GalKatzav/Universities-Final-App---React/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Universities React Final Project
+# Universities React Final Project

 In the project directory, you can run: